Beginner’s guide to mechanical keyboards

 SteelseriesSteelseries is yet another gaming brand with a large following.
 Their offerings tend to sport a minimalist, organic aesthetic.
 Their smooth curves contrast other brands’ offerings.

 I don’t have much experience with them, but reviews seem to indicate that their quality:price ratio isn’t exceptional.
 Unless there is a particular feature you want, I advise steering clear of Steelseries keyboards until their next release.

 WASD KeyboardsWASD produces keyboards that fit it at LANparties and overtime office coding marathons.
 They don’t have much in the way of frills, but solid build quality and immense keycap customization make up for any lack of features.
 You can find our Code 104 keyboard review here.

 Older WASD keyboards were just okay, but the current lineup is solidly built.
 WASD’s keycap configuration tool is also pretty cool.
 They’re one of the few sites that offer customized keycaps at a reasonable price.

 Wrapping things upIf you still don’t know where to start your MK journey, getting a tester to try out common switch types is a great idea.

-Feel free to contact me on any major social media outlet for further advice.
+Feel free to contact us on any major social media outlet for further advice.
 I also welcome feedback and discussion.